Breiart/smartbugs/doc/usage.md

   further batches are planned until the time budget is exhausted or no more tasks are available.

+In budget mode, the core (standard) orchestration also increases per‑task timeouts when the total budget allows it.
+By default, a fraction of the budget is translated into a per‑task base timeout for core tools so that the core phase can run deeper while still leaving time for the second phase.
+These fractions and minimums are configurable in `sb/cfg.py` as `CORE_BUDGET_FRACTION`, `BUDGET_TARGET_FRACTION`, and `BUDGET_MIN_TIMEOUT`.

 Example:
 ```console
 ./smartbugs -t mythril -f samples/*.sol --timeout 600 --time-budget 900